 Alfred: how I run repeated work as a solo founder

-Notes from building Luminik and earlier products: product, sales, AI-agent workflows, event pipeline systems, and the decisions that still need a founder in the loop.
+Notes from building Luminik and earlier products: product decisions, sales calls, agent workflows, event pipeline systems, and zero-to-one work.

-Alfred, CLAUDE.md files, isolated PRs, approval rules, and the recurring work a small company has to keep visible.
+Alfred, CLAUDE.md files, isolated branches, approval rules, and the recurring checks I run while building Luminik.

 Sales starts by understanding how the buyer does the work today.
 Useful before hiring a sales motion.